Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 powdered sugar blended into the peanut butter and cream cheese

-STEP EIGHT: Add 1½ teaspoons of the vanilla extract and ⅓ cup plus 1 tablespoon of the heavy cream to the peanut butter mixture and beat on high speed for 1 to 2 minutes.
-You should have a smooth and creamy buckeye pie filling.
+STEP EIGHT: Add 1½ teaspoons of the vanilla extract and one third of a cup plus one tablespoon of the heavy cream to the peanut butter mixture.

 vanilla extract and heavy cream blended into the peanut butter mixture

 STEP NINE: Carefully transfer the peanut butter filling to the cooled pie crust and smooth it out into an even layer.
-Set it aside while you make the ganache topping.

 peanut butter filling spread on top of the pie crust

-STEP TEN: In a medium heat-proof bowl, add the remaining 3 tablespoons of heavy cream, ½ teaspoon vanilla extract, and the semi-sweet chocolate baking bar pieces.
-Heat on high for 30 seconds.
-Remove from the microwave and whisk until smooth.
+STEP TEN: In a medium heat-proof bowl, add the remaining three tablespoons of heavy cream, half teaspoon of vanilla extract, and the chocolate baking bar.

 heavy cream, vanilla, and chocolate pieces, whisked together in a bowl